Documenting your Eligibility for Studies

 Most applicants can upload their supporting documents digitally at www.universityadmissions.se, except a few exceptions when transcripts must be sent directly by the Bachelor's university.

-Some programmes require applicants to submit their programme-specific documents directly to the department at Uppsala University and sometimes hard copies are required.
-If this is the case, it will be stated in the application instructions under the section “Admissions” on each Master's programme page.
-If it is not specified in the programme you wish to apply for, you should submit your programme-specific documents digitally together with your general supporting documents at universityadmission.se.
+If an alternate rule applies in regards to submitting documents, it will be stated in the application instructions under the section “Application and requirements” on each programme page.
+If it is not specified, you should submit your programme-specific documents digitally together with your general supporting documents at universityadmission.se.

-If you apply for several Master's programmes and you need to submit programme-specific documents for different Master's programmes, you can indicate in each document name which Master's programme the respective document is for.
+If you apply for multiple Master's programmes and need to submit programme-specific documents for several of the programmes, you should indicate in each document name which programme the respective document is for.